Can You Be a Friend to Your Child?

 Respect Builds Trust

 When parents set limits and stick to boundaries, kids learn to trust, and the parent/child bond develops naturally with respect and obedience in their proper perspective.
 It’s often helpful to explain to your child what you’re doing as a leader and why you’re making the decisions you believe to be necessary.
 But don’t feel you have to convince your child to agree with you.
 In the end, whether your child agrees or not, you need to decide what’s best and your child needs to follow.
-Taking time to have fun and to spend time with your preschooler will go a long way to build the healthy and strong relationship you desire.
+Understanding the power of time and taking the time to have fun with your preschooler will go a long way to build the healthy and strong relationship you desire.

 Remember that when you’re in a group setting your child may behave differently than when you’re at home.
 Preschoolers are still trying to figure out their place in the family and often don’t understand the dynamics of a group setting.
 Parents who volunteer to teach in the classroom may find that their children don’t quite know how to respond.
 In those situations, they’re trying to apply what they’ve learned about authority and relationship in a new situation.
 Your children may need to limit their interaction with you as the teacher, allowing others to receive individual time, and not get some of the same “Mommy privileges” that they’re used to at home.
 This provides another teaching opportunity about authority, roles, and responsibilities in life.